Hurricane Helene Updates: Learn More

 Tennessee’s South Cumberland Plateau surprises visitors with its scenic beauty, architecture, food and more.

 Running diagonally across Tennessee, just east of Nashville and immediately west of the major Appalachian spine, the Cumberland Plateau is a comparatively shorter range - it rises roughly 1,000 feet above the surrounding countryside, as opposed to 4,000-6,000 feet, more common in the Great Smoky Mountains and the Blue Ridge - but no less beautiful.
-This plateau range consists of gorges, waterfalls, arches, sandstone outcroppings, natural bridges, and deep cut valleys, many of which are called gulfs and/or coves and contains much of the eastern U.S.’s forestland, filled with pines, hickory and oak trees.
-Crisscrossing the southern portion of this landscape are many preserved natural areas, the most notable of which are part of the South Cumberland State Park system.
+Here, you'll find gorges, waterfalls, arches, sandstone outcroppings, natural bridges, and deep cut valleys where so many outdoor things to do near Nashville await you.

 Monteagle, perched on the ledge of the Cumberland Plateau, is your gateway to the entire southern plateau region.
-And amazingly, all of this is located within a two-and-a-half-hour drive from Atlanta, Nashville, Birmingham, Chattanooga and Knoxville.
+All of this is located within a two-and-a-half-hour drive from Atlanta, Nashville, Birmingham, Chattanooga and Knoxville.
+Read more for a great list of things to do near Nashville.

 Mountain Goat Market